 Contact a Brooks Personal Injury Attorney for a Free Consultation

 When traumatic brain injuries are the result of someone else’s carelessness, victims should be compensated for their injuries.
 While no amount of money can change the past, financial compensation can certainly help people affected by TBI obtain peace of mind and ensure that their needs are adequately met.
 Contacting an experienced Fayette County personal injury lawyer is the first step in making sure you get the compensation you deserve.
-To schedule a free consultation with one of our attorneys, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our attorneys, call Shane Smith Law today at (770) 487-8999.